hedi0/Smart_Door_Lock/README.md

 ## ✨ Features

-The Smart Door Lock project offers a robust solution for modern access control, focusing on security, convenience, and expandability.
+The Smart Door Lock project offers a robust solution for control, focusing on security, convenience, and expandability.

 *   🔐 **Secure Access Control**:
 *   🔔 **Real-time Notifications**